-Yann Munschy developed core numerical and geometric features for the gyselax/gyselalibxx repository, focusing on scientific computing challenges in C++.
-He implemented spline-based 2D partial derivative calculations, including convergence tests to compare spline interpolation with finite difference methods, enhancing the library’s numerical analysis capabilities.
+Yann Munschy developed core numerical and geometric features for the gyselax/gyselalibxx repository, focusing on scientific computing challenges in C++ using Kokkos.
+He implemented spline-based two-dimensional partial derivatives, including convergence tests to compare spline interpolation with finite difference methods, enhancing the library’s accuracy for numerical analysis.
 Yann also created a grid utility to compute the maximum distance between adjacent points, supporting both uniform and non-uniform grids.
-His work included a comprehensive overhaul of curvilinear geometry support, refactoring tensor bases and adding gradient operators, while updating documentation and quality checks.
-The engineering demonstrated depth in algorithm development, geometry, and software design.
+Additionally, he overhauled curvilinear geometry support by refactoring metric tensor representations and adding a gradient operator, while updating documentation and quality checks.
+His work emphasized maintainability and robust algorithm development throughout.

 March 2025 monthly summary for gyselax/gyselalibxx focused on delivering core numerical capabilities and curvilinear geometry support, with documentation and quality-check improvements.
 No major bugs fixed this period; efforts prioritized feature delivery and maintainability, aligning with performance and reliability goals for downstream projects.